 Before we proceed, we should do a quick recap on thermocouples.
-These sensors use the thermoelectric effect to measure.
+These sensors use the thermoelectric effect to measure temperature.
 The sensor has two types of metal joined at one end.
 Heat creates a temperature difference in the metals that generates a voltage.
 Using the proper reference table, you can find the temperature based on the voltage.

 When you talk about thermocouples, resistance temperature detectors (RTDs) often come up, along with the question of when to use which.
 The general consensus says to use a thermocouple above 400 degrees Celsius.
 Below 400 degrees Celsius, RTDs have better accuracy and life.
 As always, your mileage may vary.
 If you would like to know more, check out our RTD vs thermocouple comparison.

 Lab and field calibration